sorialexandre/steam-os-custom-install/readme.md

 ## ⚠️ Disclaimer

 - **Full wipe mode erases everything**—use cautiously.
-- This script **does not remove Windows** unless full wipe is chosen.
+- This script **does not remove Windows** unless a full wipe is chosen.
 - If boot fails, **manual EFI repair may be needed** using a Windows recovery USB.